 Minnesota Perinatal Organization (MPO) was founded in 1974 as a multidisciplinary association of individuals and organizations dedicated to improving perinatal health.
 We provide up-to-date information on perinatal care practices, services, and technological advancements and a great opportunity to network with professionals from the region.
 Our Mission is to optimize perinatal health in Minnesota through education.
-In 2018, MPO co-founded the Minnesota Perinatal Quality Collaborative (MNPQC) in conjunction with the Minnesota Department of Health.
+MPO co-founded the Minnesota Perinatal Quality Collaborative (MNPQC) in conjunction with the Minnesota Department of Health.
 As a premier provider of perinatal healthcare education, MPO brings together doctors, clinics, public health, and hospital nurses, midwives, doulas, community organizations, and families and caregivers.
 Our unique multidisciplinary collaborations provide an opportunity for perinatal healthcare professionals from a variety of settings to meet and increase their knowledge and skills.

 The Executive Branch provides content expertise and oversight to the Steering Committee and MNPQC initiative workgroups.
 They give direction to the organization, including sustainability, networking, developing partnerships, and operations.